 If you’ve been denied life insurance coverage because of poor health, a disease, chronic condition, or a risky job, you may think that you can’t receive adequate or affordable life insurance, but that couldn’t be further from the truth.
 Regardless of your health or job, there are several options that you can choose from, one of those options is a no medical exam life insurance policy.
+Keep reading to learn more about what we have to offer, such as with companies like Banner Life.

 Life Insurance no medical exam is a type of life insurance that is sold on a substandard basis to everyone.
 All applicants are assumed substandard in risk because the insurance company does not require medical records and lab work to approve the insured.
 Typically, no medical exam life insurance applications only requires a health questionnaire to be answered all negative.
 There are plenty of advantages and disadvantages to buying life insurance no medical exam, such as the ease in which an application can be processed and approved.